JARGON-FREE FACTS ABOUT THE EFFECTS OF GRASS ON NEW ZEALAND HORSES?

 The problems occur for a lot of horses specifically with New Zealand because 99% of all NZ paddocks are

 the major base grass, which unfortunately include a natural occurring fungus, that has been used by farmers as a natural mould inhibitor to reduce the

 effects of invertebrate damage on the cow pasture such as insects, grass grubs, weevils etc...

 Dangerously so, this means our horses are exposed daily to eating these 2 NASTY POISIONOUS TOXINS which are alkaloids and called LOLITREM B and EGOVALINE.
 These are a TOXIC FUNGUS that

 in all parts of the grass, including the leaf sheaths, with their highest content being in the

 seed-heads so whether your horse is eating long or short grass they are still eating toxins.

 It's when the grass flourishes through a

-for most of our summer) that these toxins get completely out of control, and this tips the scales to be too much for our horses to cope with and the intake of these chemicals cause changes take place within the horses brain, body and effect his emotions too as he fights the confusion from incorrect signals coming from the brain....which all adds up to a very dangerous and unpredictable horse that could really hurt you and themselves.
+for most of our year) that these toxins get completely out of control, and this tips the scales to be too much for our horses to cope with.
+So it's the intake of these chemicals that causes changes to take place within the horses brain and body, which effect your equines emotions too as they fight the confusion from incorrect signals coming from the brain....which all adds up to a very dangerous and unpredictable horse that could really hurt you and themselves.